Bl4d3666/goexec/README.md

-  shellwindows       Execute with the ShellWindows DCOM object shellbrowserwindow Execute with the ShellBrowserWindow DCOM object htafile            Execute with the HTAFile DCOM object excel-xlm          Execute with the Excel.Application DCOM object by executing an Excel macro excel-xll          Execute with the Excel.Application DCOM object by registering an XLL add-in vs-dte             Execute with the VisualStudio.DTE object
+  shellwindows       Execute with the ShellWindows DCOM object shellbrowserwindow Execute with the ShellBrowserWindow DCOM object htafile            Execute with the HTAFile DCOM object excel-macro        Execute with the Excel.Application DCOM object by executing an Excel macro excel-xll          Execute with the Excel.Application DCOM object by registering an XLL add-in vs-dte             Execute with the VisualStudio.DTE object